 2024 Upcoming Changes – ‘Closing Loopholes’

 The Australian Government has introduced the Fair Work Legislation Amendment (Closing Loopholes) to focus on minimising gaps in employment laws which have historically been exploited for unfair practices.
-Both employers and employers should stay informed of these changes as they may impact their workplace.
+Both employers and employees should stay informed of these changes as they may impact their workplace.
 With the imposed changes taking effect between 2024 and 2025, this article will provide an overview of significant changes.

 Changes to Fixed or Maximum Term Employment: